 Newborn acne.
 About 20% of newborns develop mild acne.
 This may be because certain hormones are passed to them through the placenta by their mothers just before delivery.
 Or newborns may get acne because the stress of birth may cause the baby's body to release hormones.
 Newborns with acne usually only have whiteheads.
 And these go away without treatment.

 Infantile acne.
 Babies between 3 and 16 months of age may develop infantile acne.
 They can have blackheads and pimples at the same time.
 Infantile acne usually clears up by the time the child is 2 years old.
 The pimples rarely leave scars.
 Infantile acne may be caused partly by higher-than-normal hormone levels.

 Acne vulgaris.
 The most common type of acne is acne vulgaris.
 It appears most often in teenagers and young adults.

-ByHealthwise Staff Primary Medical ReviewerKathleen Romito, MD - Family Medicine Brian D. O'Brien, MD - Internal Medicine Adam Husney, MD - Family Medicine Martin J. Gabica, MD - Family Medicine Specialist Medical ReviewerE.
+ByHealthwise Staff Primary Medical ReviewerKathleen Romito, MD - Family Medicine Brian O'Brien, MD, FRCPC - Internal Medicine Adam Husney, MD - Family Medicine Martin J. Gabica, MD - Family Medicine Specialist Medical ReviewerE.
 Gregory Thompson, MD - Internal Medicine Ellen K. Roh, MD - Dermatology